-Name Campus/Department of the River Road ISD Employee Handbook.
-I agree to dards, policies, and procedures defined or referenced in Employees have the option of receiving t the handbook in electronic format or hard copy. ok can be found on the RRISD website at www.rrisd.net ad ISD Employee Handbook please request one in Please indicate your choice by checking the appropriate box below: ☐ I choose to receive the employee for accessing it according to the in handbook in electronic format and accept responsibility nstructions provided. ☐ I choose to receive a hard copy of f the employee handbook. policies may supersede, modify, or rende ect to change.
-I understand that changes in district er obsolete the information summarized in this book.
-As mation, I accept responsibility for reading and abiding I understand that no modifications to con employment relationships are intended by ntractual relationships or alterations of at-will y this handbook. changes in personal information such as j inform my supervisor or department head of any phone number, address, etc. I also accept responsibility stant Superintendent if I have questions or concerns or Signature Date Please sign and date this receipt and forw vard it to your campus principal.
+Name Campus/Department River Road ISD Employee Handbook.
+I agree to policies, and procedures defined or referenced in Employees have the option of receiving the ha andbook in electronic format or hard copy.
+The River Road ISD Employee Handbook can If you would like a copy of the River Road ISI writing to your building level principal. be found on the RRISD website at www.rrisd.net D Employee Handbook please request one in Please indicate your choice by checking the ap opropriate box below: ☐ I choose to receive the employee handle for accessing it according to the instruction. book in electronic format and accept responsibility ctions provided. ☐ I choose to receive a hard copy of the e employee handbook. change.
+I understand that changes in district olete the information summarized in this book.
+As on, I accept responsibility for reading and abiding I understand that no modifications to contractu employment relationships are intended by this • - - n my supervisor or department head of any e number, address, etc. I also accept responsibility Superintendent if I have questions or concerns or Signature Date Please sign and date this receipt and forward in t to your campus principal.